ggxchain/documentation/src/sydney-testnet/sydney-bug-bounty-program.md

 # Sydney Bug Bounty Program

+_NOTE: The start date of the Sydney Bug Bounty Program has yet to be announced!
+We plan to announce it shortly._

 The Sydney bug bounty program is an initiative by the Golden Gate team to engage web3 developers and enthusiasts in securing the Golden Gate network for a reward in GGXT tokens.

 The scope of the program is the Golden Gate Sydney testnet.